MVA live transfers vs web leads

 Note: We don’t provide legal advice.
 Your firm should confirm compliance requirements for your state(s) and preferred scripts/disclosures.

-Next step: request PI availability
+Next step: request PI routing fit